Ginger Brown Sugar Cupcakes with Spiced Cream Cheese Icing- A delightful twist on traditional carrot cake. A delicious and festive dessert for Fall!

 - 1 teaspoon cinnamon

-- Combine all ingredients in a large bowl.
-Mix on low for a couple minutes, until icing is smooth and creamy.
+Follow the instructions in this cream cheese frosting recipe.
+Add cinnamon and nutmeg in when you add the powdered sugar.
 If its too thick for you, add milk one tablespoon at a time until you reach the desired consistency.

 If you liked this Ginger Brown Sugar Cupcakes recipe, you might also like